UnrealMultiple/TShockPlugin/CreateSpawn/README.en.md

-# Createspawn Born point building
+# CreateSpawn birth point building

 > Warning: This page is translated by MACHINE, which may lead to POOR QUALITY or INCORRECT INFORMATION, please read with CAUTION!

-- Author: Shao Si Ming
+- Author: Shao Siming
 - Source: None
-- When creating a map, generate your copy of the building at the birth point
+- When creating a map, generate the building you copied at the birth point.
-- Use mask video:
+- Use masking video:

 ## Update log